 OPUS 59 FILMS is the production company of John Bolton, an award-winning filmmaker from Vancouver, Canada preoccupied with revelation, consolation and transcendence, sometimes even in that order.
-As passionate about making smaller films as he is about making larger movies, and as comfortable working with actors as he is working with artists and musicians, John produces, writes and directs dramas, documentaries, performing arts pieces and the occasional disaster film.
+As passionate about creating smaller films as he is about making larger movies, and as comfortable working with actors as he is collaborating with musicians and other artists, John produces, writes and directs dramas, documentaries, performing arts pieces and the occasional disaster film.

 John is currently writing and directing a feature length documentary about the NATIONAL YOUTH ORCHESTRA OF CANADA (for the National Film Board of Canada).
 He is also currently developing the series E DAY IS COMING, a seismic comedy about earthquake preparedness and real estate anxiety in Vancouver, as well as the feature film SNOWMAN, a hallucinatory black comedy / psychological horror film based on the play by Greg MacArthur.
 He is also currently producing Teresa Alfeld’s feature length documentary THE RANKIN FILE (with support from the British Columbia Arts Council), about the colourful life of Vancouver lawyer, politician and socialist icon Harry Rankin.
 He also recently executive produced Season 1 of the award-winning VOD series THE DRIVE (for Telus Optik Local).